libts/tslib/README.markdown

 You can re-order these modules as you wish, add more modules, or remove them all together.
-When you call `ts_read()` or run `ts_uinput -d` and read from the new input device (see below), the values you read are values that have passed through the chain of filters and scaling conversions.
+When you call `ts_read()` or run `ts_uinput -d` and read from the new input device, see [below](#use-tslib-via-a-normal-input-event-device), the values you read are values that have passed through the chain of filters and scaling conversions.
 Another call is provided, `ts_read_raw()` which bypasses all the modules and reads the raw data directly from the device.